Ferry to Helgoland

 Helgoland is a very popular destination, partly because you can shop tax-free.
 As a result, many day trippers go up and down by boat.
 But there is more to see and do…

-The island is unique, has a lot of beautiful flora and fauna and the famous rock ‘Lange Anna'.
-You will find many birds and seals on Düne.
+The island is unique, has a lot of beautiful flora and fauna, and the famous rock ‘Lange Anna.'
+You will find many birds and seals in Düne.

 There are hardly any cars and no bicycles on the island.
 It is also so small that you can actually walk around it.
 It is also possible to make a tour.